UNSW-pAWS/ide_plugin/README.md

 <br/>
 <br/>

-This plugin instantly informs users about critical vulnerabilities impacting their code.
+This entension instantly informs users about critical vulnerabilities impacting their code.

 <br />